 After you complete all four tests and record your results, head to Beachbody On Demand to find the perfect program for you.
 It’s easy if you scored the same fitness level for every test – if you’re beginner through and through, Country Heat or YOUv2 would be a good place to start.
 Intermediate all around?
 Take a stab at FOCUS T25.
 If you got to the advanced levels for all four tests, give INSANITY MAX: 30 a shot.

 But because fitness isn’t always that formulaic, you might have scored intermediate in the bodyweight squats, but beginner in the plank.
 That’s when you’d want to find a program with a fitness level of “beginner/intermediate,” like 21 Day Fix.
-Or, if you crushed the burpee section to land in advanced, but struggled to break the intermediate level for push-ups, an intermediate/advanced” program like CORE DE FORCE could be perfect for you.
+Or, if you crushed the burpee section to land in advanced fitness level, but struggled to break the intermediate level for push-ups, an intermediate/advanced” program like CORE DE FORCE could be perfect for you.
 These in-between programs are also useful if you want to challenge yourself with a program that’s slightly above your current level, but you don’t want to take the jump up an entire level right away.

 Check out our list of the most popular programs on Beachbody On Demand for an overview of what’s available for every fitness level and workout style.